ShubhamPoriya/100-days-of-code/log.md

 **Thoughts**: There is lot to learn everyday.
 Being focused everyday has helped me to learn better and keep the momentum going.

 **Link(s) to work**: Work in progress (Flappy Bird is hatching...)

+### Day 9: August 27, 2020

+**Today's Progress**: Today I learnt to implement efficient algorithms for GCD and LCM problems as well as many different Fibonacci problems.
+My game development practice is currently a bit slow but will try finishing it in next 2 days.

+**Thoughts**: Finding a right algorithm for a particular problem makes a huge difference.
+Coding should be a habit not a hobby to become the master of it.

+**Link(s) to work**: Work in progress (Flappy Bird is hatching...)